If you're new to working with data, or unsure about the best way to represent your data on a BBC story, here is a quick guide to best practice.

 Then paste the include path from iSite into the 'Web' field, and a name in 'Title':

-- Step 13: Have a look at the chart on mobile as well as desktop, to make sure it looks OK.
+- Sanity check on small screens: Have a look at the chart on mobile as well as desktop, to make sure it looks OK.

 Using data in a story